Srijan-Ratrey/Giphy-generator/README.md

 ## 🚀 Features

-- 🔍 **Search GIFs*: Enter any keyword to fetch related GIFs from Giphy.
+- 🔍 **Search GIFs*: Enter any keyword to fetch related GIFs from Giphy.
-- 🎲 **Random GIFs*: Get a random GIF to surprise and entertain.
+- 🎲 **Random GIFs*: Get a random GIF to surprise and entertain.
-- 🎨 **Responsive Design**: Enjoy a seamless experience across devices.
+- 🎨 **Responsive Design**: Enjoy a seamless experience across devices.

 ---